 Inaction Inertia Effect

-This is an extract from my widely acclaimed book, Product Gems: 117 Science Experiments Demonstrating How To Build Products People Love.
-Get your copy today and join over 1,000 other readers who have purchased this month.
+My widely acclaimed book, Product Gems: 117 Science Experiments Demonstrating How To Build Products People Love, is out now.
+Get your copy today and join over 1,000 other readers who have purchased the book this month.